Property fraud cases triples

 Property auction legal pack, maybe the saving grace

-The legal documents are ready for a potential buyer 14 days before the date of the auction.
+The legal documents are ready for a potential buyer 14 days before the auction date.
 These documents are put together by the seller’s solicitors and are known as a legal pack.

-The documents that are provided vary from the type of property, whether it is freehold, leasehold, vacant or let.
+The documents provided vary on the type of property, whether it is freehold, leasehold, vacant or let.

-Buyers must be cautious and must satisfy themselves with the documents the seller has provided.
+Buyers must be cautious and satisfy themselves with the seller’s documents.

 The procedure when buying a property from an estate agent or privately is a different procedure than the auction.